couchbaselabs/CapellaDataStudioBuilds/my-website/docs/Getting-Started.md

 ### MacOS

 - Unzip the downloaded zip file
 - Move or Copy the Capella DataStudio application to ~/Applications folder.
-Just the Application alone, not the entire folder!
 - Execute Capella DataStudio from here

 :::info[Take care]
-If you attempt to run it from the downloaded folder, it will pop up a error message:
+If you attempt to run it from the downloaded folder, it may pop up a error message:
 <img src="/img/start/update-error.png" width="200" alt="update-error" />
 :::

 The first time you open, it may pop up a box:
 <img src="/img/start/open-warning.png" width="200" alt="open-warning" />
-This is a normal warning for Mac Apps not downloaded from the MacStore
+This is a normal warning for Mac Apps not downloaded from the MacStore You may also see a pop up om Mac asking for permission to access **keychain**.
+Please click on **Allow Always**.
+Capella DataStudio uses Mac Keychain to encrypt password.
+This is important.

 On opening the Application from ~/Applications, you will see:
 <img src="/img/start/first-open.png" width="600" alt="first-open" />